Using the DFA

-The Initial ELPAC DFA includes all four domains in one document for each grade level in kindergarten through grade two and each grade span: three through five, six through eight, and nine through twelve.
+The Initial ELPAC DFA includes all four domains in one document for each grade level in K–2 and each grade span: three through five, six through eight, and nine through twelve.
 There are DFA documents in standard versions and versions for braille and visual impairment.

-These DFAs will be available to LEA ELPAC coordinators, site ELPAC coordinators, and ELPAC test examiners for downloading and printing in the TOMS [Resources] tab.
+These DFAs will be available to LEA ELPAC coordinators, site ELPAC coordinators, and ELPAC TEs for downloading and printing in the TOMS [Resources] tab.

-To ensure that all students are tested under the same conditions, the test examiner should adhere strictly to the script for administering the test unless a student is assigned the non-embedded designated support for Simplified Test Directions.
+To ensure that all students are tested under the same conditions, the TE should adhere strictly to the script for administering the test unless a student is assigned the non-embedded designated support for Simplified Test Directions.
 The scripts for administering the test can be found in the DFA.
-When asked, the test examiner should answer questions raised by students but should never help the class or individual students with specific test items.
-No test items can be read to any student for any domain, unless the student is assigned a Read-Aloud non-embedded designated support for the Writing domain.
+When asked, the TE should answer questions raised by students but should never help the class or individual students with specific test items.
+No test items can be read to any student for any domain, unless the student is assigned a read-aloud non-embedded designated support for the Writing domain.

-All directions that a test examiner needs to read to students are indicated by the word “SAY” and are in boxes so that they stand out from the regular text.
+All directions that a TE needs to read to students are indicated by the word “SAY” and are in boxes so that they stand out from the regular text.
 They should be read exactly as they are written, using a natural tone and manner.
-If the test examiner makes a mistake in reading a direction, then the test examiner should stop and say, “I made a mistake.
+If the TE makes a mistake in reading a direction, then the TE should stop and say, “I made a mistake.
 Let me say it correctly.”
 Then the direction should be reread.

-The test examiner should try to maintain a natural classroom atmosphere during the test administration.
-Before each test begins, the test examiner should encourage students to do their best.
+The TE should try to maintain a natural classroom atmosphere during the test administration.
+Before each test begins, the TE should encourage students to do their best.

-Any time a student logs on to the testing system, the test examiner should follow the DFA script.
+Any time a student logs on to the testing system, the TE should follow the DFA script.

 Scoring the Speaking Domain Locally

-The Speaking domain is administered one-on-one with the student and test examiner and is the only domain that is scored locally, in-the-moment, by the test examiner.
-The test examiner has two options for capturing the student’s scores in-the-moment.
+The Speaking domain is administered one-on-one with the student and TE and is the only domain that is scored locally, in-the-moment, by the TE.
+The TE has two options for capturing the student’s scores in-the-moment.
 One option is to log on to the DEI before administering the Speaking domain and enter the student’s scores directly into the DEI while administering the test.
-The second option is to use the score sheet (figure 1) in the DFA for grades three through twelve or the Writing Answer Book for kindergarten through grade two to record the student’s scores as the test is administered.
-This option requires the test examiner to log on to the DEI as soon as possible after the Speaking domain administration has been completed and enter the scores for the student.
+The second option is to use the score sheet (figure 1) in the DFA for grades three through twelve or the Writing Answer Book for K–2 to record the student’s scores as the test is administered.
+This option requires the TE to log on to the DEI as soon as possible after the Speaking domain administration has been completed and enter the scores for the student.
 If this option is used, the score sheet should be kept secure until data entry.
-In the event the test examiner misplaces the score sheet prior to entering the scores in the DEI and cannot determine the scores from voice capture, the student might require a Reset Appeal to recapture the scores.
+In the event the TE misplaces the score sheet prior to entering the scores in the DEI and cannot determine the scores from voice capture, the student might require a Reset Appeal to recapture the student’s responses.

 Figure 1.
 Speaking domain student score sheet

-During the administration of the Speaking domain, the test examiner should not be concerned about the quality of the voice capture response, but instead should focus on scoring the oral response in-the-moment.
+During the administration of the Speaking domain, the TE should not be concerned about the quality of the voice capture response, but instead should focus on scoring the oral response in-the-moment.
 Do not rerecord the student’s response.
-The ELPAC Data Entry Interface User Guide can be used as a reference as it provides the steps that must be followed for entering student Speaking domain scores into the DEI.
+The ELPAC Data Entry Interface User Guide can be used as a reference, as it provides the steps that must be followed for entering student Speaking domain scores into the DEI.

 Audio Capture for the Speaking Domain

 During the administration of the Speaking domain, the following guidelines apply to the audio capture tool.
-The test examiner should score what the student says, not what is recorded.
+The TE should score what the student says, not what is recorded.

-Rerecording: If the following issues occur, the test examiner may continue to the next question and does not need to rerecord:
+Rerecording: If the following issues occur, the TE may continue to the next question and does not need to rerecord:

-- The test examiner forgets to record a response.
+- The TE forgets to record a response.

-- The test examiner records the response on the wrong question.
+- The TE records the response on the wrong question.

 - There is a red triangle in the review box when ending the test session.
-If the audio capture times out after two minutes, the test examiner should allow the student to complete the response and score the complete spoken response and not only what was recorded.
+If the audio capture times out after two minutes, the TE should allow the student to complete the response; the TE should score the complete spoken response, not only what was recorded.

-Headsets: Use of headsets with a microphone for voice capture is not recommended, to enable interaction between the student and test examiner.
+Headsets: Use of headsets with a microphone for voice capture is not recommended, to enable interaction between the student and TE.

-Scoring the Writing Domain Locally—Kindergarten Through Grade Two
+Scoring the Writing Domain Locally—Kindergarten through Grade Two (K–2)

-Test examiners will also need to score the Writing domain responses locally.
-Students in kindergarten through grade two will receive a Writing Answer Book.
-Trained test examiners must score the written responses on the Answer Book using the rubric and anchor samples included in the DFA.
+TEs will also need to score the Writing domain responses locally.
+Students in K–2 will receive a Writing Answer Book.
+Trained TEs must score the written responses on the Answer Book using the rubric and anchor samples included in the DFA.
 Scores for each item must be bubbled in the score sheet (figure 2) that is included in the Writing Answer Book.
-After, these scores must be entered in the DEI for scores to be captured and matched with other domain scores taken on the test delivery system.
+After, these scores must be entered in the DEI for scores to be captured and matched with other domain scores taken on the TDS.
 The ELPAC Data Entry Interface User Guide can also be used as reference as it provides the steps that must be followed for entering student Writing domain scores into the DEI.